Reading time: 9 minutes

-Nutritional psychiatry is the use of diet and nutritional supplements to protect and improve your psychological well-being as an alternative to medication to treat mental health.
+Nutritional psychiatry is the use of food supplements to protect and improve our psychological well-being, as well as somewhat reverse the effects of aging.

 According to nutritional psychiatry, “you are what you eat.”
 This appears to be true because there is a connection between food and mood — the gut-brain axis.